NaturailyShopify/Naturaily-netlify/_posts/2019-12-12-5-main-benefits-of-implementing-pwa-storefront-technology-in-your-shopify-store.md

     The Most Common Problems of Growing Shopify Stores and How to Solve Them with the Right Native or Custom Integrations
 ---
-Shopify is now the 3rd largest e-commerce platform in the world with a [market share of 18%](https://www.cloudways.com/blog/top-ecommerce-platforms/) and nearly 500k websites using Shopify, as well as 5,300 premium stores running on Shopify Plus.
+Shopify is now the 3rd largest e-commerce platform in the world with a <a href="https://www.cloudways.com/blog/top-ecommerce-platforms/" target="_blank" >market share of 18%</a> and nearly 500k websites using Shopify, as well as 5,300 premium stores running on Shopify Plus.

 It has become a leading tool used by online entrepreneurs to launch their businesses, sell stuff online or support their offline, brick and mortar stores with an online channel.

 Consequently, it has never been easier to launch an e-commerce store, however, with e-commerce platforms’ boundaries, you will face a set of challenges once your store grows to the mid or large scale.

-What are the most common limitations of the Shopify platform, and how do they get in the way of [growing Shopify stores](https://naturaily.com/blog/shopify-stores-problems)?
+What are the most common limitations of the Shopify platform, and how do they get in the way of <a href="https://www.cloudways.com/blog/top-ecommerce-platforms/" target="_blank" >growing Shopify stores</a>?

 <h2>Shopify platform limitations</h2>